hansenidden18/hansenidden18.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I am first year CS Phd Student at <a href="https://cs.vt.edu/">Virginia Tech</a>.
+👨🏻‍💻 I am second year CS Phd Student at <a href="https://cs.vt.edu/">Virginia Tech</a>.
 I received a B.Informatics degree from <a href="https://www.its.ac.id/">Sepuluh Nopember Institute of Technology (ITS)</a> with cum laude distinction.
 My unmatched perspicacity coupled with sheer indefatigability makes me love research with high curiosity 😉.

 🔬 I have broad interests in Storage Systems, Memory Systems, Systems Architecture.